scottbilas/chezmoi/home/exact_dot_config/exact_beyondcompare/SETUP.md

     * Delete the `bcsettings` folder from there and un-zip(*) the `.bcpkg` so we can get the xml's into the diff

 (*) Note that a `.bcpkg` file is just a zip file.
 To recreate it, just zip up all the xml files (as files in the zip's root, no folder prefix).

+## TODO

+It looks like the bcsettings are a full dump of all settings.
+In `~\AppData\Roaming\Scooter Software\Beyond Compare 4` there are xml files that seem to only hold overrides from defaults.
+This may be nicer and more manageable.
+Todo: switch to this.